Can I take my minor children and move away from my ex?

 What limitations are there on my right to do this?

 Note: This page is not intended as legal advice.
-It expresses general principles about Tennessee law as it stands in mid-December 2016.
+It expresses general principles about Tennessee law as it stands in August 2018.
 The laws relating to divorce and child custody change regularly in Tennessee.
 You should contact an attorney to get advice about your specific situation under the law as it exists at the time your situation arises.
+You are invited to make an appointment with Ms. Holyfield to discuss the specifics of your situation.

 If You're the Relocating Parent, You Must Take Action BEFORE You Move